 Either way, read the full article on renting out your driveway to learn how drive up your income levels from your parking space.

-You can make up to a whopping £4,500 a year by renting a room or rooms without having to pay tax on it.
+You can make up to £4,500 a year by renting a room in your home.
+It’s also tax free!

 For more ideas, take a look at our article on renting a room.

-If permanently sharing your nest doesn’t appeal, consider taking in foreign students short-term.
+If permanently sharing your home doesn’t appeal, consider taking in foreign students short-term.
 English language schools are always looking for good homes for their growing number of students.

-Or, you could just go for someone who can stay with you part-time.
+If renting out a room full time isn’t something you want to do then a part-time lodger may suit you better.
 The website Monday-to-Friday specialises in just this type of person.
-It appeals to people who live in the country, or in another country altogether, and need to stay in your area during the week, but go home at weekends.
+It appeals to people who need to stay in your area during the week, but go home at weekends.

-And for even more temporary ‘lodgers’ put your home – or just a room – on Airbnb or HomeAway so that you can make impressive money hosting tourists or business visitors to your area for one night at a time.
-For extra cash you could offer breakfast too!
+For even more temporary lodgers, you can put your home, or just a room, on Airbnb or HomeAway so that you can make money hosting tourists or business visitors for one night at a time.
+For extra cash you could offer breakfast too.

 Just rent space